shevchenkonik/shevchenkonik.github.io/_posts/2019-06-17-npm-dependencies.md

 ## Specifying devDependencies (development) and dependencies (production)

-When using [NPM](https://npmjs.com) (Node Package Manager) you must see file package.json.
+When using [NPM](https://npmjs.com) (Node Package Manager) you should have seen file ``package.json``.
 In this file described information about package and you can see a list of all dependencies.
 Dependencies are divided into two types: dependencies and devDependencies.

 ### Two types of packages